Stone walkway yellowing

 2. 2

-Once the walkway is clean, you can apply a sealant to help protect the stone from future discoloration.
+Once the walkway is clean, apply a stone sealant to protect against future discoloration.

 Frequently Asked Questions